fetchai/agents-aea/docs/development-setup.md

 An AEA <a href="../package-imports">consists of packages </a>.
 When developing, it helps to be able to save packages in a local package registry, rather than pushing them to <a href="https://aea-registry.fetch.ai" target="_blank">remote registry</a>.
-This guide helps setting up a local package registry and configuring the working directory for development.
+This guide helps you set up a local package registry and configure the working directory for development.

 There are two ways to write code for an AEA: